cargo-public-api/cargo-public-api/README.md

 List public items (the public API) of a Rust library crate by analyzing the rustdoc JSON of the crate.

-Automatically builds the rustdoc JSON for you, which requires a nightly Rust toolchain to be installed.
+Automatically builds the rustdoc JSON for you, which requires a nightly Rust toolchain to be installed (see [here](https://github.com/Enselic/public_items#compatibility-matrix)).

 ## Installation